Assigning a Cost (Purchase Price) to an Adhoc Line Item

 How does assigning a cost affect margin and profitability reporting?

-Can cost information be used alongside sales pricing in pricing tables and proposals?
+Can cost information for adhoc items be used together with sales pricing in pricing tables and proposals?

 Yes.
-QuoteCloud supports tracking margins and profitability alongside sales pricing, so cost values for adhoc line items can be considered together with sales prices when building pricing tables and proposals.
-For display options, review your document and pricing table settings.
+QuoteCloud supports tracking cost and sales pricing together, so cost (purchase price) values for adhoc line items can be considered alongside sales prices when building pricing tables and proposals.
+Check your pricing table settings and document templates to control how costs, prices, and margin calculations are included or displayed in customer‑facing pricing tables.

-Will assigned purchase prices appear in generated documents or customer-facing proposals?
+Will assigned purchase prices appear on generated documents or customer‑facing proposals?